 “My early physical misfortune has turned out to be the greatest blessing that could have come to me.
 Without it I should have missed all the grim struggle upward and the reward that waited at the end of it all.”

-Annette Kellerman was just six years old when she developed weakness in her legs.
+Annette Kellermann was just six years old when she developed weakness in her legs.
 This required her to wear painful steel braces.
 To further help recovery, her parents enrolled Annette in swim classes.

 As a teen her legs recovered and she became a champion swimmer, a record holder in the 100 yard and mile races in her native Australia.